kysolvik/waterbodies-smp/README.md

 (Optional): Upload existing labels (e.g. MapBiomas Agua Water Bodies) as starting point
     for labeling.

 ### 3 - waterbodies-smp/preprocessing

 Code for preparing annotated images for training

+- A. download_lb_results.py
+Download annotations from LabelBox.

-- prep_smp_dataset.ipynb
+- prep_dataset.py
-Prepare dataset for training
+Prepare dataset for training.

 ### 4 - waterbodies-smp/train

 Includes notebook for training on Google Colab.

-- train_smp_segmentation_unet.ipynb
+- train_smp_unet.ipynb
 Notebook for training.
 For running on Google Colab.

 ### 5 - waterbodies-smp/predict

-Scripts for running prediction along with some helper modules
+Scripts for running prediction along with some helper modules.

-- build_input_vrts_landsat.sh
-Build full raster vrts for running predictions

-- predict_smp_landsat.py
-Script for running prediction

-- models.py
-Helper module that contains information about model structure

-- dataset.py
-Helper module that contains information about data for prediction.
+TO BE ADDED SOON